Analysis | Donald Trump just released the most Donald Trump statement ever

-By now, most observers of the former president are familiar with his rhythm; the way he talks, the things he says.
-You can probably tell a good Trump impression from a bad one because you know Trump intuitively, know that it’s about style and attitude more than appearance or even affect.
+By now, most observers of the former president are familiar with his rhythm, the way he talks, the things he says.
+You can probably tell a good Trump impression from a bad one because you know Trump intuitively, know it’s about style and attitude more than appearance or even effect.
 It’s an essence, a type of existence that is regularly copied but rarely matched.

-And so when I checked my inbox a short while ago and saw a new statement released from Trump’s post-presidential office, I had a vague-if-unarticulated sense of what I might expect.
+So when I checked my inbox a short while ago and saw a new statement released from Trump’s post-presidential office, I had a vague-if-unarticulated sense of what I might expect.

 I did not expect what it said.